 This parameter is used to adjust the aspect ratio of the PDF-417 symbology.
-The value is entered in ratio format (height: width) and has a default value of 2:1.
+The value is entered in ratio format (height(x): width(y)) with the X: Y ranging from 1 to 9.
 A carriage return character must be used to terminate this field.